-Due to pre-existing disturbance on the subject property, the proposed development would improve the estuarian area by removing existing pavement, removing concrete pieces on the shoreline, removal of debris and invasive species, and reducing the slope to a 3:1 to add more vegetation.
-Following that building a trail that connects with the existing pathways through Maffeo Sutton Park, and access, sidewalk, viewing platforms and drop off parking, there will be planting native vegetation in the remaining the 30 m area that is currently paved.
+Due to pre-existing disturbance on the subject property, the proposed development would improve the estuarian area by removing existing pavement, removing concrete pieces on the shoreline, removal of debris and invasive species, reducing the slope to flatter than 3:1 and vegetating with native plants (listed in Table 4).
+There would be a net increase of 1230 m2 of pervious area that includes rain gardens, riparian vegetation and grassy areas.
+Following the shoreline restoration, there is the addition of the following features: a trail that connects with the existing pathways through Maffeo Sutton Park, road access, sidewalks, viewing platforms and drop off parking.
 These areas will be revegetated with the native species that naturally occur in this ecosystem, including big leaf maple, willow, snowberry and ocean spray (details provided in Table 4).
 The area directly above the high-water mark will be bioengineered with live willow staking (Salix pacifica).
-This is an effective way of reducing the slope and creating estuarian habitat for wildlife.
-They will be planted at a high density to improve habitat in the area.
+Salix pacifica naturally occurs, and thrives, along shorelines of marine, estuarine and river habitats on Vancouver Island.
+The willow will be planted at a high density to account for die-off and create a natural barrier to humans for the riparian habitat.
 A detailed landscape design plan has been provided as part of the application with the detailed native plant species list (also shown in Tables 4 and 5).